antononcube/RakuForPrediction-blog/Articles/Graphs-in-Raku-2024.md

 Of particular interest to me are the random graphs:
 - Simple vertex- and edge sampling random graphs are useful for testing
-- Well known random graphs with adhering to particular models are also very nice to have
+- Random graphs adhering to particular models are also very nice to have

 The easiest way to have random graphs implementations is to have a special `Graph::Distribution` class.